Thursday September 01, 2016

 In north On-tar-i-o-i-o, in north On-tar-i-o

 Wade Hemsworth's music has been compared to the paintings of the Group of Seven: he wrote about what he saw up close and first-hand.
-He was born in Brantford, Ontario, and he trained and worked as a topographical draftsman for the CNR and on the survey gangs for Ontario Hydro.
+Born in Brantford, Ontario, he trained and worked as a topographical draftsman for the CNR and on the survey gangs for Ontario Hydro.
 Both of these jobs took him deep into the woods of Northern Ontario, Quebec and Labrador where he found inspiration for songs like The Wild Goose, The Log Driver's Waltz, Land of the Muskeg, and yes, The Black Fly Song.
 After he joined the RCAF, he was based in Newfoundland.
 Of his time in that province, Wade said "it was there that I came across genuine Canadian folk songs.
 And I was fascinated."

 He was also influenced by jazz, West Indian, and French Canadian music.
 He admitted that his training was completely informal, crediting much of it to the fact that he simply read a lot of books and spent time talking with people.
 He spoke about his musical beginnings with the CBC's Michael Cass- Beggs in 1971.